-The course structure for the Bachelor of Behavioural Science component of the double degree comprises the main APACaccredited psychology core programme of 12 units as well as four psychology electives.
-The psychology core allows the student to complete a three-year APACaccredited psychology sequence across four years of study.
+The course structure for the Bachelor of Behavioural Science component of the double degree comprises the main APAC-accredited psychology core programme of 12 units as well as four psychology electives.
+The psychology core allows the student to complete a three-year APAC-accredited psychology sequence across four years of study.

-On completion of the double degree program, a student then has the option to apply for entry to a Bachelor of Behavioural Science (Honours Psychology) or the Postgraduate Diploma in Psychology, in order to gain provisional registration as a psychologist.
+On completion of the double degree program, a student then has the option to apply for entry to a Bachelor of Behavioural Science (Honours Psychology).

 The business major can be selected from all majors offered within the BS05 Bachelor of Business.
-The Bachelor of Business component consists of eight core units\; and an additional eight discipline specific units from within the chosen major, offered at Gardens Point campus.
+The Bachelor of Business component consists of eight core units; and an additional eight discipline specific units from within the chosen major, offered at Gardens Point campus.

-\ Please note that the Business School core unit BSB123 Data Analysis is not required as the psychology content covers similar topics.
-MGB223 Entrepreneurship and Innovation replaces this unit.

-\Accounting major students complete six business core units and 10 accountancy major units to allow them to complete professional requirements.
+- Please note that the Business School core unit BSB123 Data Analysis is not required as the psychology content covers similar topics.
+MGB223 Entrepreneurship and Innovation replaces this unit. - Accounting major students complete six business core units and 10 accountancy major units to allow them to complete professional requirements.